Xaxxoo/roba-dabdub/README.md

 ## 🎯 Overview

-CryptoSettle is a B2B2C payment settlement platform that enables businesses to accept cryptocurrency payments (USDC) from customers while receiving instant fiat settlements in their bank accounts.
+DabDub is a B2B2C payment settlement platform that enables businesses to accept cryptocurrency payments (USDC) from customers while receiving instant fiat settlements in their bank accounts.
 Built with multi-chain support across EVM and non-EVM networks, it abstracts away blockchain complexity for merchants while providing secure, compliant, and fast payment processing.

 ### Key Value Propositions